Kintyre/ksconf/docs/source/dyn/cli.rst

       -o FILE, --output FILE
                             File where difference is stored.
 Defaults to standard out.
+      --detail {global,stanza,key}, -d {global,stanza,key}
+                            Control the highest level for which 'replace' events may occur.
       --comments, -C        Enable comparison of comments.
 (Unlikely to work consistently)